matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <h2>Document installed artwork</h2>
 Review documentation from artist/vendor/donor.
 Is it sufficient for long-term care and future installation?

-* Documenting time-based media art includes recording the work in its existing state as it enters the collection:
+* Documenting media art includes recording the work in its existing state as it enters the collection:
 * Photograph the installation and its individual components
 * Videotape the initial installation
 * Archive installation plans and specifications for display